diskoverdata/diskover-docs/source_files/internal_zendesk_user_guide.md

 ## Overview
 ___

+### What to Expect from this Guide

+Zendesk is highly configurable, and offers hundreds of menus and sub-menus and settings galore.

+**👍🏼 What this guide is:** This guide aims to help you in the daily navigation and use of the Zendesk platform.

+**👎🏼 What this guide is not:** This guide is not intended to be an all-encompassing Zendesk guide and/or address all the exhaustive administrative options.

 ### Why Zendesk

 Diskover has partnered with [Zendesk](https://diskoverdata.zendesk.com/) to enhance our customer support experience.
 This collaboration and AI-powered platform brings you: